 Rich Wright, J.D. graduated from Marquette University Law School in 1996, where he was the recipient of the pro bono award for his work to help seniors and those in need obtain medical coverage.
 Rich is licensed in Minnesota, Washington, and Wisconsin.
 His experience includes criminal prosecution and defense, family law, landlord-tenant, insurance defense, personal injury, intellectual property, employment, contracts, military, trust and estate, and discrimination.
 Rich is active in our community and has served on a number of local boards and volunteered for a variety of organizations in an effort to make our community a stronger, better, place for all.

 Kayleen Asmus, J.D. graduated in 2018 from the University of Iowa College of Law, where she worked as a research assistant in the Writing Resource Center and was a student writer for the Journal of Corporation Law.
 Kayleen received a Bachelor of Arts degree from Colorado State University with a major in English and minor in History.
-Kayleen is licensed to practice law in Iowa; she is not yet licensed in Minnesota, but her license is pending.
+Kayleen is licensed to practice law in both Minnesota and Iowa.

 Kristy Arndt Turner started working as the LAOC Office Administrator in 2008.
 Kristy is responsible for grant reporting and invoicing, maintaining the client databases, as well as the office bookkeeping, payroll, and general operations.